Registration Requirements and How to Meet Them

 If you do not currently meet this requirement, you may still begin the application process.

-5. Two-year Currency requirement
+5. Currency requirement

 6. Suitability to Practice / Good Character